Interview about Devoured Universe

 Rick: As always, digital copies of my books are available on Amazon.
 Print copies are on Lulu.com.
 And you are always welcome to email me for an autographed copy.

-This entry was posted on September 21, 2016 by scryptcomics.
-It was filed under Interviews and Press, Uncategorized and was tagged with authors, books, devoured universe, interview, interviews, Rick Pipito, scrypt publishing, writing.
+This entry was posted on September 21, 2016 by scryptpublishing.
+It was filed under Media and Interviews, Uncategorized and was tagged with authors, books, devoured universe, interview, interviews, Rick Pipito, scrypt publishing, writing.